huddlej/django-csv-admin/README.rst

 The simplest possible tool for uploading, validating, editing, and importing CSV data into Django models.

-Defining forms for CSV data
+Configuring forms for CSV data
 ---------------------------

 CSV data are treated as form data.
 As such, they need to be validated before